LarsSonke/dnd-character-sheet-resit/MAINTAINABILITY_REPORT.md

 ## Appendix: Complete Git Diff

-The complete implementation can be reviewed in the git diff patch file `exam_resit_spell_slots.patch` (3,470 lines), which shows all changes from the baseline commit `717b836` to the final implementation.
+The complete implementation can be reviewed in the git diff patch file `exam_resit_spell_slots.patch` (3,549 lines), which shows all changes from the baseline commit `717b836` to the final implementation.

 **Commit history:**
 ```
+977834f Add spell slot display to HTML character sheet template
+b32a39b Update git diff with web command registration (3,470 lines)
 c8a21b7 Add web command registration for HTML character sheet interface
 7750a88 Update MAINTAINABILITY_REPORT.md with complete commit history and git diff reference
 c7f3f2f Fix: Add half plate armor and Unarmored Defense (Barbarian/Monk)